0xsuryansh/searchNBAMonorepo/README.md

-This is commit Refactor dist for arbitary array length and remove .pkl file
+This is commit Fixed display error in table builder function